-The port has reopened in time for October’s Fantasy Fest, where folks who may have lost the shirts off their backs at least don’t have to wear them.
+The port has reopened and Fantasy Fest went on as scheduled, despite smaller than usual crowds.
 The Conch Republic’s recovery has been quicker than anticipated from the heavy damage of Hurricane Irma.
-Most cruises that had given it a pass in September favor of an extra day at sea are planning to return.
+Most cruises that had given it a pass in September in favor of an extra day at sea are returning.

-Some attractions and restaurants remain closed and damaged store windows are boarded up, but roads to the Keys have been repaired and supplies of food and drinks are reported to be ample.
-Limes for margaritas may be at a premium, though as at least half of Florida’s citrus crop was wiped out by the hurricane.
+Some attractions and restaurants remain closed and damaged store windows are still being replaced and a lot of damage still needs to be repaired, but the road to the Keys is open and supplies of food and drinks are reported to be ample.
+Limes for margaritas remain at a premium, though, as at least half of Florida’s citrus crop was wiped out by the hurricane.

 Down for the count

 The port itself was not significantly damaged but the horrendous damage to the island from the storm will linger for months.
 The government reports that San Juan’s airport has resumed full operation, but Westjet and Air Canada are among airlines that have cancelled regular flights to Puerto Rico.
 Much of the island is still without electrical power and less than half of telecommunications and cellphone service has been restored.